Corporate Governances

 <The Board of Directors>

-The Board of Directors consists of 7 Directors who are not members of the Audit and Supervisory Committee, including 2 Outside Directors, and 3 Directors who are also members of the Audit and Supervisory Committee, including 2 Outside Directors (as of the date of submission of this report).
+The Board of Directors consists of 6 Directors who are not members of the Audit and Supervisory Committee, including 2 Outside Directors, and 3 Directors who are also members of the Audit and Supervisory Committee, including 3 Outside Directors (as of the date of submission of this report).
 The Board of Directors makes decisions on important matters in Group management.
 It also audits and supervises business execution.
-The Board of Directors holds a regular monthly meeting, as well as extraordinary meetings for any urgent matters.
+The Board of Directors holds a regular monthly meeting, as well as extraordinary meetings in the event of occurrence of a fact that needs urgently addressing.
 The term of office of Directors who are not members of the Audit and Supervisory Committee is one year.
 The term of office of Directors who are also members of the Audit and Supervisory Committee is two years.

 <The Audit and Supervisory Committee>

 The Company has established an audit and supervisory committee to strengthen its functions to audit and supervise the Board of Director’s execution of its duties and to increase agility and speed in decision making by separating auditing and supervision from business execution.
-The committee consisted of three Directors (a full-time Director and two Outside Directors) as of the time of preparing this report.
+Since decisions on important matters at meetings of the Board of Directors and day-to-day business execution are overseen from an objective and neutral standpoint by Outside Directors who possess extensive insight and knowledge, the Company believes that the management oversight function is sufficiently ensured through the current system.
+The committee consisted of 3 Directors (a full-time Outside Director and 2 part-time Outside Directors) as of the time of preparing this report.
 These Directors audit and supervise the legality and adequacy of the execution of duties of the Directors who are not members of the Audit and Supervisory Committee.
 The committee holds a regular monthly meeting, as well as extraordinary meetings as needed.
 Each member of the Audit and Supervisory Committee follows the policies set by the committee and requests Directors who are not members of the Audit and Supervisory Committee, among others, to provide reports and conduct investigations as needed.
 They audit and supervise management in cooperation with the Internal Audit Section and the accounting auditor.

 <Nomination and Compensation Committee>

-We decided to establish an optional nomination/remuneration committee in May 2020 as an advisory panel for the Board of Directors for the purposes of enhancing the independence, objectivity, and accountability of the functions of the Board of Directors concerning the appointment and dismissal of the President & CEO director and Directors with specific titles and nomination of director nominees as well as remuneration of Directors (except members of the Audit and Supervisory Committee), etc. and enriching further the corporate governance system.
+We established an optional nomination/remuneration committee in May 2020 as an advisory panel for the Board of Directors for the purposes of enhancing the independence, objectivity, and accountability of the functions of the Board of Directors concerning the appointment and dismissal of the President & CEO director and Directors with specific titles and nomination of director nominees as well as the appropriateness of remuneration of Directors (except members of the Audit and Supervisory Committee), etc. and enriching further the corporate governance system.

 Chart of Corporate Governance Structure

-Attendance at Board of Directors meetings in FY2022
+Attendance at Board of Directors meetings in fiscal year ended September 30, 2025

 PositionNameBoard of Director meetingsAudit and